drocheam/optrace/docs/source/usage/elements.rst

 ##################################

-A Lens consists of two surfaces and a medium with a RefractionIndex between them.
+A :class:`Lens <optrace.tracer.geometry.lens.Lens>` consists of two surfaces and a medium with a :class:`RefractionIndex <optrace.tracer.refraction_index.RefractionIndex>` between them.
 Additionally we need to provide the position and some thickness parameter, that will be explained later.

 Example